 I have 25 years experience of working in a wide range of settings including the statutory, voluntary and private sector.
 My experience includes:

 5 years specialising within the mental health field including acute psychiatry and community mental health settings working with patients presenting with schizophrenia, manic depression/bipolar, agoraphobia, anxiety and depression including generalised anxiety disorder, anorexia and bulimia, OCD and other mental health issues.

 6 years specialising in counselling adult survivors of chilhhood abuse including physical, emotional, sexual abuse and neglect.
 I also provided therapy for adult survivors of rape or sexual assault.
 My work included counselling survivors of clerical and institutional abuse.
 This involves working with the client in accessing legal support if desired by the client.

 5 years specialising in counselling within university counselling services including Queens University Belfast and Dundalk institute of Technology.

 -offering counselling to survivors of Institutional and clerical abuse.
 I am registered with Towards Healing and therefore counselling can be offered free if you have experienced physical, emotional, sexual abuse or neglect by a member of the clergy or lay person working for the Catholic Church.

 -Working for an Employee Assistance Programme Provider offering counselling to clients experiencing work-related stress or personal difficulties that may be impacting on their performance at work.

--I also receive self-referrals from individuals and couples seeking support for a wide range of emotional issues.I have extensive experience gained over the last 25 years in working with a wide range of issues including anxiety, panic attacks, depression including post natal depression, suicidal ideation, relationship difficulties, attachment issues, work related stress, low self-esteem, anger management, bereavement and loss, eating difficulties including anorexic and bulimic behaviours, and other self-harming behaviours.
+-I also receive self-referrals from individuals and couples seeking support for a wide range of emotional issues.I have extensive experience gained over the last 25 years in working with a wide range of issues including anxiety, panic attacks, low mood or depression including post natal depression, suicidal ideation, relationship difficulties, attachment issues, work related stress, low self-esteem, anger management, bereavement and loss, eating difficulties including anorexic and bulimic behaviours, and other self-harming behaviours.
 I have extensive experience of working with post-traumatic stress disorder (PTSD) including abuse trauma, trauma as a result of the Northern Ireland Conflict and trauma experienced following any life threatening or terrifying experience.